Delicious Vegan Black Bean Burgers with hints of lime & a slight chili kick. Satisfying, healthy, flavour packed & not mushy!

 Store bought vegan burgers are almost always a disappointment so I usually cut out the middle man and make my own.
-These Vegan Black Bean Burgers with Lime are one of my favourites.
+These Vegan Black Bean Burgers are one of my favourites.
 They have become a reader favourite too and this recipe does consistently well, all year round.

 I think this is largely because they are packed full of flavour, they don’t fall apart and they aren’t mushy 🙌

 Don’t you just hate mushy veggie burgers? 🤢They are sure a pet hate for me.
 I hate biting into a burger and have it squirt out the other side of the bun!

 I say these Vegan Black Bean Burgers are one of my favourites because these White Bean Artichoke Burgers are just as good and get made by me just as often, especially for grilling in the summer: